- Office Hours Monday through Friday 8:30am –5:00pm

-- Privacy, including confidential treatment of records and to refuse release of records to any individual outside the company except in the case of the client’s transfer to be a health care facility, or as required by law or third party payment contracts.
+- Privacy, including confidential treatment of records and to refuse the release of records to any individual outside the company except in the case of the client’s transfer to a health care facility or as required by law or third-party payment contracts.

 - Have property and residence treated with respect.